youssef-mansor/TheAgentCompany/docs/SETUP.md

 All services are up and running!
 ```

+Depending on your server's resources and network bandwidth, this might take from a few minutes to up to 30 minutes at first run.

 Now you should be able to visit the services in your browser.
 Check out the [servers/README.md](../servers/README.md) for more details if you'd like to poke around the services.
 Otherwise, ready to start evaluation?
 Please refer to the [EVALUATION DOC](./EVALUATION.md) for more details.